Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Related Work

 \subsection{Knowledge Distillation}

 Knowledge distillation provides the trade-off between network performance and computational cost.
-Conventionally, knowledge distillation aims to impart effective knowledge extracted from a complex teacher network to a shallow student network for improving the student performance \cite{b18}.
-Komodakis \emph{et al.} \cite{b19} leverage the intermediate-layer attention maps transferred from teacher to student, which increases the capability significantly.
-Yim \emph{et al.} \cite{b20} constrain the inner product between features from different layers of teacher and student, respectively.
-In addition, Liu \emph{et al.} \cite{b21} define the `dark knowledge' as the pair-wise and holistic-wise structural graphs from a large network, which could address the sub-optimal challenge in the segmentation task.
-Besides, Wang \emph{et al.} \cite{b22} extract the intra-class feature variation to guide the lightweight model training for obtaining better performance.
-Zou \emph{at al.} \cite{b23} acquire the SOTA performance on pathological gastric cancer segmentation by enhancing the intermediate cross-layer correlation distilled from the teacher model.
+Conventionally, knowledge distillation aims to impart effective knowledge extracted from a complex teacher network to a shallow student network for improving the student's performance \cite{b18}.
+Zagoruyko \emph{et al.} \cite{b19} leveraged the intermediate-layer attention maps transferred from teacher to student, which increases the capability significantly.
+Yim \emph{et al.} \cite{b20} transferred knowledge flow between different layers from teacher to student, thus reaching better and faster optimization for the student.
+Besides, Wang \emph{et al.} \cite{b22} extracted the intra-class feature variation to guide the lightweight model training for obtaining better performance.
+Zou \emph{at al.} \cite{b23} acquired the SOTA performance on pathological gastric cancer segmentation by enhancing the intermediate cross-layer correlation distilled from the teacher model.
 However, previous knowledge distillation methods only focus on the domain-specific task which bears poorly on cross-domain images.
-In contrast, we force the student to imitate the robust and generalizable knowledge from teacher via implicit contrastive graphs.
+In contrast, we force the student to imitate the robust and generalizable knowledge from the teacher via implicit contrastive graphs.